X-Plane 12 allows for three distinct ways of trimming the flight controls:

 For aircraft creators

 If your aircraft is configured to have a trimmable horizontal stabilizer, there is no change in behavior from X-Plane 11.
 You continue to define the stabilizer deflection range, and set the amount of available elevator trim to 0.
+The “elevator trim” input is translated into a change in stabilizer incidence and the elevator itself remains untouched.
 You might want to look into changing the behavior of aileron and rudder trim for your aircraft though, as most airliners do not use tabs on ailerons and rudders, but change the center point of the flight controls instead.
+This won’t change the behavior in flight (with airflow), only the response on the ground (no airflow).

 By default, aircraft will have non-reversible trim systems that require airflow to change the flight control deflection.
 This was the default behavior in X-Plane 11 and before.
 The only difference now is that the change in center point will be visibly reflected in the datarefs